seperman/deepdiff/README.md

 Please take a look at the [CHANGELOG](CHANGELOG.md) file.

+# 🛠️ Detect And Clean Messy Data In Transit

+If you deal with messy data, check out [Qluster](https://qluster.ai/solution), another tool by the creator of DeepDiff.

+*Qluster's mission is to enable users to create adaptive data pipelines that detect issues, quarantine bad data, and enable the user to fix data issues via a spreadsheet UI.*

 # Survey

 :mega: **Please fill out our [fast 5-question survey](https://forms.gle/E6qXexcgjoKnSzjB8)** so that we can learn how & why you use DeepDiff, and what improvements we should make.
 Thank you! :dancers:

+# Data Cleaning

 # Contribute